broadinstitute/warp/website/docs/Pipelines/SlideSeq_Pipeline/README.md

 For faster processing of large datasets, the task divides the input array of FASTQ files into multiple FASTQs, each containing reads from the same bead barcodes such that the FASTQ files are approximately 30 GB in size.

-#### 3. Correcting bead barcodes, trimming and aligning reads, and counting genes with STARsolo.
+#### 3. Correcting bead barcodes, trimming and aligning reads, and counting genes with STARsolo

 **Bead barcode correction**

 The [STARsoloFastqSlideSeq](https://github.com/broadinstitute/warp/blob/master/tasks/skylab/StarAlign.wdl) task uses the STAR aligner to evaluate barcode errors by comparing the Read 1 FASTQ sequences against a whitelist of barcodes created by sequencing prior to the mRNA transfer and library preparation steps of the [Slide-seq](https://www.science.org/doi/10.1126/science.aaw1219) protocol.

-Corrected barcodes are those that fall within two edit distance ([Hamming distance](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5410656/)) of one of the barcode sequences in the whitelist.
-Uncorrectable barcodes (with more than two mismatches) are filtered out by the [FastqProcessingSlidSeq](https://github.com/broadinstitute/warp/blob/master/tasks/skylab/FastqProcessing.wdl) task.
+Corrected barcodes are those that fall within one edit distance ([Hamming distance](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5410656/)) of one of the barcode sequences in the whitelist.
+Uncorrectable barcodes (with more than one mismatch) are filtered out by the [FastqProcessingSlidSeq](https://github.com/broadinstitute/warp/blob/master/tasks/skylab/FastqProcessing.wdl) task.

 **Read trimming**